 A passport valid for at least one month is required by all nationals referred to in the chart above.

-Not required by nationals referred to in the chart above for the following durations:
+Visas to Macau are not required by nationals referred to in the chart above for the following durations:

 • UK nationals for stays of up to six months.